FaFcFF/EZsubs/README.md

 Built for timed use with cron, set it to run every so often, then check back at the log file to see if any new subs were found.

+Alot of this code was (~~straight up stolen~~) heavily inspired by https://github.com/iamthefrogy/frogy

 All subs are saved in output/{ORG_NAME}.master

 Run logs are saved in output/{ORG_NAME}.log